jncogs/JNC-Tools-Manager-Free/README.md

 0.9.6 - 9/1/2024

-This plug-in is written in Vectorscript (Pascal) and can be used in any version of [Vectorworks](https://www.vectorworks.net) 2019 or newer.
+This plug-in is written in Vectorscript (Pascal) and can be used in any version of [Vectorworks](https://www.vectorworks.net) 2019 or newer on PC and 2021 on Mac.

 ## Description